-We live and play in Lane County, in the heart of the Willamette Valley which encompasses an area all the way from the town of Florence on the coast to Oakridge in the Cascade Mountains.
-There’s lots of things to do here, as you can imagine for an area this large, and you can get the whole scoop on Travel Lane County.
+Our family lives in Lane County, Oregon, in the heart of the Willamette Valley - a country which covers an area all the way from the towns of Florence on the coast to Oakridge in the Cascade Mountains.
+As you can imagine, there are lots of things to do here from beach combing to hiking around a mountain lake.

 So, I guess you can call this a "Baker's Dozen" instead of a simple "Top Ten."